ethereum/hevm/doc/src/when-to-use.md

 can be violated, increasing the overall confidence in the contract.
 Note, however, that Symbolic Execution does not automatically generate postconditions for well-known bug classes like static code analysis tools do.
-Instead, these postconditions ,and their sometimes associated preconditions, need to be explicitly written.
+Instead, these postconditions, and their sometimes associated preconditions, need to be explicitly written.

 ## Fuzzing versus Symbolic Execution